Vertex Pharma shares hit life high as cystic fibrosis data wows

 3 Min Read

-(Reuters) - Shares of Vertex Pharmaceuticals Inc (VRTX.O) soared to touch a record high on Wednesday, a day after the drugmaker revealed data on its triple combinations of cystic fibrosis (CF) treatments that wowed both analysts and investors.
+(Reuters) - Shares of Vertex Pharmaceuticals Inc soared to touch a record high on Wednesday, a day after the drugmaker revealed data on its triple combinations of cystic fibrosis (CF) treatments that wowed both analysts and investors.

 Vertex's shares climbed 26 percent to $165.97, adding nearly $8 billion to its market valuation.
 They had earlier touched a life high of $167.00.